Wikiki/bulma-steps/README.md

 At the end of the `bulma.sass` file, add this line: `@import "sass/extensions/_all"`

 Now, you can just build the bulma project with `npm run build`, and the output will be available in the `css folder`.

+## Related Project

+There is another steps extensions for Bulma available from [aramvisser](https://github.com/aramvisser/bulma-steps).
+It even has the same name!